chrisfrank/airmodel/README.md

 Configuration
 ----------------
+1. Supply your Airtable API key, either by setting ENV['AIRTABLE_API_KEY'] before your app starts...

+    ENV['AIRTABLE_API_KEY'] = YOUR_API_KEY

-1. Supply your Airtable API key, either by setting ENV['AIRTABLE_API_KEY'], or by putting this line somewhere in your app's init block:
+... or by putting this line somewhere in your app's init block:

 		Airmodel.client(YOUR_API_KEY_HERE)

-2. Tell Airmodel where your bases are, either by creating a YAML file at config/bases.yml, or with this somewhere in your init block:
+2. Tell Airmodel where your bases are, either by creating a YAML file at *config/bases.yml*, or with this line somewhere in your init block:

 		Airmodel.bases(path_to_your_yaml_file)